- Alternative & Natural Medicine

 Hemp Plants Are Much Taller Than Marijauna Plants

 Although Hemp and Cannabis are categorized as the same plant, there are some major differences.
-Cannabis plants that are used for drugs have a high content of Tetrahydrocannabinol, more widely know as THC, and Cannabidiol, or CBD for short.
+According to Forbes, Cannabis plants that are used for drugs have a high content of Tetrahydrocannabinol, more widely know as THC, and Cannabidiol, or CBD for short.
 Both THC, and CBD are the psychoactive drug compounds that provide users with the feeling of being high, the main reason that people use Cannabis as a drug.
 The high yielding THC, and CBD Cannabis plants typically are of the low growing variety.

 On the other hand, Hemp is a form of Cannabis that contains extremely low levels of THC, and CBD, and tends to grow in much larger heights than plants that are cultivated for drug use.
 Hemp plants are grown for use in industrial related products such as rope, pulp, paper, wax, cloth, resin, and fuel.
 Hemp seeds are used for foods, and Hemp oil, the main topic of this article.